Skip to content

 • Take care of your belongings and avoid displaying valuables to ensure a safe and enjoyable visit.

-• Keep in mind that weekends and holidays can be busier, so plan your visit accordingly.
+• Remember that weekends and holidays can be busier, so plan your visit accordingly.

 6. Connect with Nature at the Manila Orchidarium and Butterfly Pavilion